Creating Advanced Marketing Strategies for Today’s Digital World

 3. The product descriptions are missing

-Not displaying product descriptions has a negative impact on both users and search engines.
+Not displaying product descriptions hurts both users and search engines.

-First off, users won’t be able to find the information they require, so they’ll be forced to look for it elsewhere.
-Secondly, crawlers won’t have enough content to scan through, so they might not understand what your page is about, which will affect your rankings.
+First, users won’t be able to find the information they require, so they’ll be forced to look for it elsewhere.
+Second, crawlers won’t have enough content to scan through, so they might not understand what your page is about, which will affect your rankings.

 We can agree that this is a good example of SEO optimization.
 Let’s see why: